swyxio/AuthApiTesting/README.md

 These examples should be easy to copy and easy to use.
 Please send PR's if there are important edge cases you want to test.

+## Big picture insights

+To test api routes with authentication, you need to have cookies corresponding to your session.

+This cookie can be manually set in `supertest`, and automatically included with `superagent`.
+In this repo I demonstrate how to test authenticated APIs with both.

 ## How To